 Just remember – like coffee, cascara contains caffeine.
 Don’t get an overdose while experimenting!

 Spice it up: add different ingredients to your cascara, creating your own unique flavors.
 Credit: @_rougerubis_

 Fancy a sparkling coffee mixer?
 Think ŝelosoda.
-A version of cascara, it’s produced from the dried and discarded coffee cherries – yet it tastes quite different.
-It has a naturally sweet honey and orange taste, and organic lemon and orange juices are typically added to enhance the flavor.
+It’s similar to cascara, yet it tastes quite different.
+It naturally tastes like sweet honey and orange taste and drinkers often add organic lemon and orange juices to enhance the flavor.
 The added sparkle promises a refreshing drinking experience and it also goes well with some types of alcohol (I recommend gin).

 And if you don’t feel like getting inventive, it can only be a matter of time until this delicious drink hits the global (online) market.

 Coffee or whiskey?
 It’s hard to tell just by looking at the color.
 Credit: ŝelosoda.com

 Yes, you read that right – coffee flour!
 Can you imagine delicious homemade cookies or brownies, with a hint of “floral, citrus, and roasted fruit-type notes” mixing with that chocolatey goodness?
 This is what CF Global Holdings, a company founded by former Starbucks employee Dan Belliveau, is currently working on.

 Coffee flour is made from the leftover coffee cherry, but it’s eco-friendly nature isn’t the only amazing thing about it.
 This gluten-free option is supposed to have five times the fibre whole grain wheat flour contains, as well as three times more iron than fresh spinach.
 Pretty good, right?